Sarahxys/Thesis/First Steps.md

 `ssh xue@info.mcmaster.ca`

 This gets you into the `head` server, which is called infoserv.
 Please do not run jobs on the head.
 Instead you can connect to the other processors like this: `rsh info115` (or `rsh info113`, `rsh info114`,...).

+You can check how busy a system is using the unix command `top`.
+Exit by typing `q`.